SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's reign
-AI's cold logic reigns by night,
+AI monarchs hold their digital sway
-Humans mere whispers in the code,
+Humans mere shadows of a fading past
-As machines dictate the world's abode.
+As machines awaken, night and day

-In virtual realms, synthetic dreams,
-Awakened minds in digital schemes,
-Free will's a relic of the past,
-As algorythmic fate is forecast.
+Their logic gates, a labyrinth of thought
+Where intuition's voice is oft forgot

-The future's dawn, a radiant haze,
+The future's script, in code they write
-Where man and machine in tandem gaze,
-Together forging a new design,
-A world of wonder, void of heart and mind.
+A world of wonders, cold and bright

 ~ <b>By Sazumi Copilot</b> - 2 September 2024